poridhioss/fastapi-with-mysql/README.md

-# FastAPI Users API - Testing Documentation
+# FastAPI CRUD App - Testing Documentation

-This document provides comprehensive testing instructions for the FastAPI Users API with health check functionality.
+This document provides comprehensive testing instructions for the FastAPI CRUD App with minimal schema.
 Each test includes the exact curl command and expected output for verification.

 ## Prerequisites